How Can We Help?

 b.
 Refer students who inquire about accommodation to Disability Support Services.

 c.
 Coordinate efforts regarding accommodations for students with the disabilities support services office.

 d.
 Fully comply with the requirements contained in approved accommodation plans.

 e.
 Ensure instructional materials are accessible.
-Faculty and staff may seek assistance from DSS or the Director of Academic & Emerging Technologies.
+Faculty and staff may seek assistance from DSS or Information Technology.

 3-4.
 Course Substitutions

 If a qualified student with a disability seeks a course substitution as a reasonable accommodation, the student should submit a request for such an accommodation and provide the necessary medical documentation to DSS.
 DSS will assist the student through the following process: